Dowell-Lab/TFEA/README.md

 <H3 id="InstallingTFEAwithGithub">Installing TFEA with Github</H3>
 Github would provide the most uptodate version of the code.
-To install and build TFEA, run the following
+To install and build TFEA, run the following with python 3.7 (if on Fiji you can use module load python/3.7.4)

 ```
 git clone git@github.com:Dowell-Lab/TFEA.git